kthy/wren/README.md

 own game client.

 Before running the program, ensure the `wowsPath` at the top of the configuration file points to the relevant directory on your computer.
+You may also want to modify the `locale` setting.

 ```text
 $ wren --help